ouxianghui/janus-client/README.md

 ## janus_client

-Janus_client is an open source, learning and research purpose, C/C++ client designed and developed by Jackie Ou.
-Most components of janus_client are based on rt_base of WebRTC.
+Janus_client is an open source, learning and research purpose, C/C++ native designed and developed by Jackie Ou.
+Most components of janus_client are based on rtc_base of WebRTC.
 In order to debug webrtc code directly, I choose to use Visual Studio to develop on Windows platform.
 MacOS, IOS and Linux platforms will be supported after the main feautres are completed.

 ## Dependencies